MoeinT/AZ-104/README.md

 - Log alerts execute log queries at regular intervals, creating an alert if the results match certain conditions.
 - Log alerts work for multiple resources, not just virtual machines.
 - Action groups specify the actions to be taken when an alert rule fires.

+**Can a VM with a basic Public IP address connect to a standard load balancer?**
+- No, if we have a standard load balancer, and the backend VMs have a public IP address, it also has to be a standard IP address.

+**Azure Web App and Azure Application Gateway**
+- Imagine a scenario where requests to ```https://cloudportalhub.com``` should be routed to one Azure Web App, and the requests for ```https://cloudhublearning.com``` should be routed to another one; in this scenario, we'd use the [Multiple-site hosting](https://docs.microsoft.com/en-us/azure/application-gateway/features#multiple-site-hosting) feature of Azure Application Gateway.
+- There's also the url-based routing in Application Gateway, which is for scenarios where you'd like to route incoming requests based on the url paths; for example, requests to ```http://contoso.com/video/*``` can be routed to one Azure Web App, and the requests for ```http://contoso.com/images/*``` can be routed to another one.
+Note the difference between the multi-site hosting and url-path based features.